 Cloud middleware and MWaaS also offer the greatest agility and flexibility in everyday business and even if the terminology is not yet 100 per cent understood and there is still a lot happening in the market, these technologies are fundamental for cloud automation, business process automation and all things digital.

-Last but not least, MWaaS, as a further development of iPaaS, offers a short time-to-integration, low operating costs and an increase in productivity throughout the entire organisation.
+Last but not least, MWaaS, as a further development of iPaaS, offers a short time-to-integration, low operating costs and an increase in productivity throughout the entire organization.

 That was quite a lot of technical input?
 Are there still some questions left unanswered or have completely new questions opened up?
 We are happy to support you in uncovering potentials, illuminating possibilities and implementing automation.
 Click here for a free appointment for automation & IT consulting.
 We are happy to help.